 The main air filter is located in the HVAC compartment (Fig. 11).
-To access the filter, locate access panels in one of the baggage compartments adjacent the HVAC to compartments (L.H. side).
-Open panels by turning the three screws of either panel 1/4 of a turn, unsnap both fasteners on top of filter, and slide out filter.
+To access the filter, locate access panels in one of the baggage compartments adjacent to the HVAC Open panels by compartments (L.H. side). turning the three screws of either panel 1/4 of a turn, unsnap both fasteners on top of filter, and slide out filter.
 To clean filter, back flush with water or soapy water, then dry with air every 12,000 miles (20 000 km) or once a year, whichever comes first.